...

 Free home survey

 We understand the dilemma consumers face when trying to obtain multiple quotes for heat pumps.
-Therefore, to ease this process, we offer FREE room-by-room heat loss surveys.
-This allows you to receive an accurate quote for your installation, including any radiators that may need upgrading.
+Therefore, to ease this process, we offer FREE Surveys.

-Once we have worked out all the technical details, we will then send over an initial proposal for the work.
-This comprehensive proposal will detail any radiators that need upgrading, the make, model, and output of the selected heat pump, as well as the flow temperature and the Seasonal Coefficient of Performance (SCOP) of the heat pump.
-Additionally, the proposal will include a system performance estimate to give you a clear understanding of how your new heating system will function.
+The proposal will detail any radiators that need upgrading, the make, model, and output of the selected heat pump, as well as the flow temperature and the Seasonal Coefficient of Performance (SCOP) of the heat pump.

 Installation

-Once you are satisfied with the quotation, we will send over the contract documents for your review and signature.
+Once you are satisfied with the quotation and would like to proceed, you can sign the contract and arrange an installation date.
 Our team will guide you through the contract details, ensuring everything is clear and addressing any questions you may have.
-After you sign the contract, we will work with you to agree on an installation date that fits your schedule.

 Next, our expert team, composed of certified technicians and experienced installers, will handle the entire installation process for your heat pump and its components.
 We will manage all aspects, including setting up the indoor and outdoor units, as well as the necessary piping, electrical connections, and integration with your existing heating system.